docongminh/bump-allocator-program/README.md

-# Measure bump heap allocation
+# Exp: Optimizing bump heap allocation
 **Purpose:** An experience for optimizing CU, increase the available heap memory for CPI calls between programs

 For rust native